 Each summer the Law School sponsors a student exchange with several universities in Argentina, Brazil and Chile.
 Students involved in the Linkages Program focus on a wide range of areas including human rights, constitutional law, international law, and criminal law through participation in classes, meetings with professors, and workshops at universities in Buenos Aires, Santiago, São Paulo, and Rio de Janeiro.
 In addition, students visit government institutions, meet with national authorities, and work with local NGOs.
 The students from Yale host the Latin American students in February and are in turn hosted by them in summer.
 The Law School pays the travel and living expenses for YLS students.

-The deadline for applying to the 2012 program is November 7, 2011 and we will begin planning events for the Latin American students' February visit immediately following selection.
-To apply, send a current résumé, a statement of interest detailing the relevance of the program to past experience and professional goals (no more than three double-spaced pages), and a current law school transcript (1L students are exempted from this requirement) need to be submitted to the program coordinator (email@example.com).
-More details on the program in each country are available by following the links on the left panel, while the timeline for 2011-2012 and the program of events from 2011 are available below.
+The deadline for applying to the 2015 program is November 17, 2014 and we will begin planning events for the Latin American students' visit before the winter recess.
+To apply, a current résumé, a statement of interest detailing the relevance of the program to past experience and professional goals (no more than three double-spaced pages), and a current law school transcript (1L students are exempted from this requirement) need to be submitted to the program coordinator (email@example.com), whom you can also contact for answers to any questions you may have, including specific program activities, dates, funding, etc.